Saccharinity with ccc

 \textbf{Proof: }Easy.

 \begin{flushright} $\square$ \end{flushright}

 \textbf{ 3.
 The iteration}{ }

 In this section we shall describe our iteration.
-Although our definition will be general and will follow the technique of iteration along templates as described in {[}Sh700{]}, we will eventually use a simple private case of the general construction.
+Although our definition will be general and will follow the technique of iteration along templates as described in {[}Sh700{]}, we will eventually use a simple private case of the general construction (see also [Br] and [Me2]).
 In our case, we'll have a non-wellfounded linear order $L$, and the forcing will be the union of finite-length iterations along subsets of $L$.
 Dealing with FS-iterations of Suslin forcing will guarantee that the union is well-behaved.

 \textbf{Iteration parameters}